-Some services need

-approval before you

-get the service.
-Your

-provider must ask

-Jackson Care Connect

-for approval.
-This is

-known as a

-preapproval.
+Some services need A referral is a written You do not need a approval before you order from your referral or get the service.
+Your provider noting the preapproval for some provider must ask need for a service. services.
+This is called Jackson Care Connect You must ask a direct access. for approval.
+This is provider for a referral. known as a preapproval.